giampaolo/psutil/docs/api.rst

   .. method:: page_faults()

     Return the number of :term:`page faults <page fault>` for this process as a ``(minor, major)`` named tuple.
+Both are :term:`cumulative counters <cumulative counter>` since process creation.

-    - :field:`minor` (a.k.a. *soft* faults): occur when a memory page is not currently mapped into the process address space, but is already present in physical RAM (e.g. a shared library loaded by another process).
-The kernel resolves these without disk I/O.
+    - :field:`minor` (soft faults): occur when a page is already in physical RAM (e.g., in the :term:`page cache` or other :term:`shared memory`) but not yet mapped into the process's virtual address space.
+No disk I/O is required.
-    - :field:`major` (a.k.a. *hard* faults): occur when the page must be fetched from disk.
-These are expensive because they stall the process until I/O completes.
+    - :field:`major` (hard faults): occur when a page must be loaded from disk into RAM and mapped.
+These are expensive as the process is stalled until I/O completes.

-    Both counters are :term:`cumulative counters <cumulative counter>` since process creation.

     .. code-block:: pycon